Madhubala11-09/BIOS_HARDWARE_TASKS/BLE_CTF.md

 characteristics to access the characteristics of a service, we use attr handle and end grp handle, along with characteristics

-Manufacturer Name String Characteristic has a standard UUID of 0x2A29
+Manufacturer Name String Characteristic has a standard UUID of 0x2A29.
+Read that handle to get the flag

-custom service hosts all characteristics starting with handle 0x0028.
-The handles below this are part of the standard service. in the characterstics list, we only have 15,19,2 when i checked each handle value seperately I got the flag.

 # FLAG 5:
 This task asked to read handle 32, when we do it told write anything here, so from the flag submission command, I figured out the syntax to write data, hence,